-Key audit matter description

-Total IBNR reserves as at 31 December 2023 amounted to USD 167 million.
+Key audit matter description Total IBNR reserves as at 31 December 2024 amounted to USD 200 million.
 The methodologies and assumptions used to estimate IBNR reserves involve a significant degree of judgement by management as there is less information available than with reported claims.
 The estimate is sensitive to significant assumptions, including the initial expected loss ratios and loss development factors.
 The estimate is also sensitive to the selection of actuarial methods and methods applied to project the ultimate losses, the estimation of ultimate reserves associated with catastrophic events, and other factors.
 Key assumptions used in the determination of ultimate losses, including initial expected loss ratios and loss development factors, involve significant judgment and estimation and could give rise to a material misstatement due to fraud and error.
 The estimation and measurement of IBNR reserves is a major determining factor in the results and financial position of the company and, therefore, there is a possibility of management bias.
 We have, therefore, identified valuation of IBNR reserves as a key audit matter.

-INDEPENDENT AUDITOR'S REPORT TO THE MEMBERS OF GREENLIGHT REINSURANCE IRELAND DAC

-Refer to the accounting policy in note 3.6 and the disclosures in note 17 and note 20 of the financial statements

-How the scope of our audit responded to the key audit matter

-The procedures performed to address the key audit matter included the following:

-- We evaluated the design, determined the implementation and tested the operating effectiveness of the company's relevant controls over the valuation of the recorded loss reserves, including the review and approval process that management has in place for significant actuarial methods and assumptions used and the approval of management's best estimate of loss and loss adjustment expense reserves. - We tested the completeness and accuracy of the underlying data that served as the basis for the company's actuarial analysis, including historical claims data, to test the reasonableness of key inputs to the actuarial estimate. - With the assistance of our actuarial specialists as part of our team: o We independently developed an estimate of the reserves for a sample of selected classes of business, compared our estimates to those booked by the company, and evaluated the differences; - o We evaluated and challenged the company's methodologies against recognized actuarial practices for the remaining classes.
-We also evaluated and challenged the assumptions used by the company using our industry knowledge and experience and other analytical procedures; and - o We compared the results of the reserve study prepared by third party actuaries to management's best estimate and evaluated the differences. - We also evaluated the adequacy of the IBNR disclosures in the financial statements.
+Refer to the accounting policy in note 3.6, the disclosures in note 16 and the 'Insurance Risk' section of note 19 of the financial statements.
+How the scope of our audit responded to the key audit matter The procedures performed to address the key audit matter included the following: We evaluated the design, implementation and operating effectiveness of relevant internal controls over the valuation of the recorded loss and loss expense reserves.
+We tested controls over the data used in the process, the peer reviews of loss picks and Management review controls by the Chief Actuary and the Group Reserve Committee over estimated loss reserves and key assumptions.
+We tested the completeness and accuracy of the underlying data including: Source transactions and the general IT controls for source systems used in the reserving process Underlying data utilized in the Deloitte actuaries' review Losses recoverable and data used by actuaries in evaluating the gross and ceded IBNR recorded and reviewing management's process and judgments.
+With the assistance of our actuarial specialists we: We considered the appropriateness of key assumptions used in establishing the reserves We considered the appropriateness of key assumptions used in establishing the reserves We independently developed an estimate of reserves for selected non-FAL Treaties, compared our estimates to those booked by the Company and evaluated the differences Consistent with last year, we reviewed the process for setting the FAL reserves.
+Key observations Based on the audit procedures performed, we determined the methodologies and assumptions used in the valuation of IBNR reserves to be reasonable.
+We also determined the valuation of IBNR reserves to be with an acceptable range.We concluded that the related IBNR disclosures in the financial statements are appropriate.

-Key observations

-Based on the audit procedures performed, we determined the methodologies and assumptions used in the valuation of IBNR reserves to be reasonable.
-We also determined the valuation of IBNR reserves to be with an acceptable range.

-We concluded that the related IBNR disclosures in the financial statements are appropriate.